×

 • Burmese is spoken as a national language in: Myanmar.

 You will also get to know the continents where Hmong and Burmese speaking countries lie.
-Based on the number of people that speak these languages, the position of Hmong language is not available and position of Burmese language is 43.
+Based on the number of people that speak these languages, the position of Hmong language is 24 and position of Burmese language is 43.
 Find all the information about these languages on Hmong and Burmese.

 Hmong and Burmese Language History